 Minnesota senior citizens report being targeted by a new scam: fraudulent operators who pretend to be calling about Medicare, Social Security, or supplemental insurance, but whose actual purpose is to trick seniors into disclosing their private financial information.
 Disclosure of such information can lead to identity theft or unauthorized withdrawals from a person’s bank account.
-Prevent this scam from happening to you, or someone you care about.
+Consider the following to help prevent this scam from happening to you, or someone you care about.

-How the Scam Works.
 Medicare and Social Security beneficiaries across the country report receiving calls from scam operators (frequently with foreign accents), who claim to represent Medicare, Social Security, or an insurance company.
-These callers claim that new Medicare, Social Security, supplemental insurance benefits cards are being issued or that the beneficiary’s file must be updated.
+These callers claim that new Medicare, Social Security, or supplemental insurance benefits cards are being issued or that the beneficiary’s file must be updated.
 The scam artist asks the citizen to verify or provide their personal banking information, which is then used to commit theft.

 Centers for Medicare and Medicaid Services

 Social Security Administration